Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 **Table: 1 parameters of each raxml run**

-###Summary

-All phylogenies were estimated using the GTR-GAMMA model.
+In Summary, all phylogenies were estimated using the GTR-GAMMA model.
 However, for each individual phylogeny, raxml estimated parameters for each individual run (Table 1).
 An interesting observation is that the rate G <-> T is equal in all runs.